brabanod/AuthNavigation/README.md

 ## What it's not
 AuthNavigation does not give you ready-to-use login and loading screen templates.
 AuthNavigation gives the navigation structure to create a simple login process with additional loading page, the design has to be done independently.

+AuthNavigation is not a replacement for `UINavigationController`, in fact you can use both side by side.